-Untitled Game 1: Four Weeks
+Untitled Game: Four Weeks of Progress

 It’s now been four weeks since I decided to work on my own projects full-time.
 My plan was to start by first working on a small and simple game that was very narrow in scope.
 Something I could fully complete within a month or two that would help me acclimate to a life where I set my own rules and schedule as well as get a better understanding of the work required to take a game from start to finish.

 My efforts over the past four weeks have been: engine programming, gameplay programming, art, and music.
 But the only things that can easily be shown are visuals and audio, so here they are.